Sir Nigel Gresley, 6th Baronet: Life

 Nigel Gresley was born on 11 January 1726 at Drakelow Hall and was baptised on 29 January.
 The son of Sir Thomas Gresley, 4th Baronet, and his first wife Dorothy Bowyer, the daughter of Sir William Bowyer, his family was long established in Staffordshire and held the sixth oldest baronetcy in the country.
 Gresley joined the Royal Naval Academy as a scholar on 21 February 1740 and stayed there until 1744.

 Continuing his service in the Royal Navy, by the end of 1746 Gresley was serving in the 24-gun frigate HMS Bridgewater, a prison ship stationed in the Firth of Forth, as a volunteer.
 Bridgewater transported the Jacobite rising rebel Flora MacDonald to London, leaving on 7 November and arriving in the River Thames on 29 November.
 Gresley, who was suggested to be a quiet supporter of the Jacobites, was gifted a Richard Wilson portrait of her in thanks for the kindness shown to her in captivity.
 He was then promoted to lieutenant on 22 April 1748 and was appointed to serve on the 22-gun frigate HMS Inverness, which he did until she was paid off on 14 November of the same year, having served only in home waters.
 He did not serve again in the Royal Navy, probably due to rheumatic issues, and declined a posting to the 24-gun frigate HMS Mercury in March of 1749 or 1750.

 Gresley succeeded his elder brother Sir Thomas Gresley, 5th Baronet as baronet on 23 December 1753 after the latter died of smallpox without issue.
 As well as Drakelow in Derbyshire, Gresley inherited from his mother's family their home of Knypersley Hall at Biddulph, Staffordshire.
 Drakelow was inhabited by Dame Wilmot Gresley, and so Gresley lived at Knypersley.
 He became High Sheriff of Staffordshire in 1759, serving out his year-long term of office.
 In 1765 he and his family moved from Knypersley to Worcester both to allow his children better access to education and to help Gresley lessen the weight of some debts, accrued from business ventures.
-He subsequently sold Knypersley in 1767 in a further effort to combat his debts.
+He subsequently sold Knypersley via the Gresley's Estate Act 1767 (7 Geo.
+3. c.
+56 Pr.) in a further effort to combat his debts.